-Students who want to learn how to fly can do so locally at the UVU flight school.
+Students who want to learn how to fly can do so locally at the UVU flight training

-They will receive pilot training and have the opportunity to earn their pilot license
+facility.
+They will receive pilot training and have the opportunity to earn their

-while using our state-of-the-art facilities and receive personal instruction from
+pilot license while using our state-of-the-art facilities and receive personal instruction

-faculty and staff.
-Studying locally still opens up the option to take online courses.
+from faculty and staff.
+Local students also have the option to take online courses

-Students in the Professional Pilot program will train with UVU’s FAA Certified Flight
+in the Professional Pilot program will train with UVU’s FAA Certified Flight Instructors,

 UVU stands out as the top choice for students seeking an excellent safety record,